-Sarah’s daily work commute was four hours.
-The $8/hour that she earned as a residential aide did not cover her gas, insurance, rent, and child care expenses of $1,600+/ month.
+Sarah, a single mother with two boys, explains that her daily work commute was four hours.
+The $8/hour that she earned in the medical field did not cover her gas, rent, and $1,600/month for child care.
 And, she had little time to spend with her sons.

-Her time with Bridge of Hope Harrisburg Area (PA), which included temporary rental assistance, allowed Sarah to study (with help from her Bridge of Hope mentoring friends) and receive her medical assistant certification.
+Her time with Bridge of Hope Harrisburg Area (PA) allowed Sarah to study (with help from her group of Neighboring Volunteers) and receive her medical assistant certification.
 This led to a higher paying job, and Sarah excelled at the budgeting skills she learned from her Bridge of Hope case manager.

-The Sarah’s Story video explains: “Bridge of Hope is about reminding moms what their dreams were and then being there to support them while they work toward those goals.”
+As the video states, “Bridge of Hope is about reminding moms of what their dreams were and then being there to support them while they work toward those goals.”

 Nayr’s life had hit a dead end.
 Despite a full-time job, she was stuck, living out of their car with no prospects of improvement save one: Bridge of Hope.
 Participation would require her to let down her guard and trust others, she knew.
 Would Nayr, who prided herself for her independence, be able to open up and accept help?Read Full Story